warmans/cv/CV.md

 * **Email:** stefan.warman [at] gmail.com
 * **Github:** warmans | http://warmans.github.io/cv/

-**tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to backend/full-stack roles (ad-tech).
+**tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
 For the past
 6 years I have been leading development of a large full-stack fin-tech application with Go and Angular.*

 **In Detail:**

 *From most recent to least:*

-*At Fraugster I was the first member of a new team responsible for building out the frontend (Typescript/Angular), backend (Go) and infrastructure (K8s) for our "dashboard" project.
+*At Fraugster I was the first member of a new team responsible for building out the front-end (Typescript/Angular), back-end (Go) and infrastructure (K8s) for our "dashboard" project.
 The objective was to give customers analytics and configuration tools to introspect and configure their integration.
 This meant creating systems for processing time-series data, raw data storage/life-cycle management, tools for writing business rules